‘SHUT DOWN VOLUME 2’ Turns 60

 By Howie Edelson

-The group’s REAL Shut Down album (albeit relegated to “Volume 2” status), not only built on the strength of the band’s then-six Top 40 hits and three straight Top 10 albums, but ushered in a new phase of Beach Boys music for their first release following the arrival of the British labelmates, The Beatles, arriving in America and ushering in the famed “British Invasion.”
+The group’s REAL Shut Down album (albeit relegated to “Volume 2” status) not only built on the strength of the band’s then-six Top 40 hits and three straight Top 10 albums, but ushered in a new phase of Beach Boys music following the arrival of their British labelmates, The Beatles, in America and the start of the famed “British Invasion.”

 Photograph by George Jerman

 Despite the bedlam created by “Beatlemania,” America’s top act proved they were more than up for the challenge with the excellent Shut Down Volume 2.
-Kicking off the set was the band’s Top Five smash “Fun, Fun, Fun” – a Brian Wilson / Mike Love song for the ages that more often than not has served as the closing song of The Beach Boys’ legendary live shows.
-A tune passed down through the generations, “Fun, Fun, Fun” remains without a doubt one of the cousins’ greatest collaborations, an ultimate calling card for youth, and one of the most instantly memorable and beloved rock singles of all time.
+Kicking off the set was the band’s Top Five smash “Fun, Fun, Fun”—a Brian Wilson/Mike Love classic that often closes their legendary live shows.
+Passed down through the generations, “Fun, Fun, Fun” remains one of their most instantly memorable and beloved rock singles of all time.

-1964 was to be a massive year of growth and change for The Beach Boys – and this was but a taste of what was to come and was arguably the greatest marriage between Mike Love's lyrics to his cousin Brian Wilson's music.
+1964 was to be a massive year of growth and change for The Beach Boys—and this was but a taste of what was to come, arguably the greatest marriage between Mike Love's lyrics and Brian Wilson's music.

 Photograph by George Jerman

-Brian Wilson recalled the collaboration with affection, remembering, “In my opinion ‘The Warmth Of The Sun’ lyrics are probably the most beautiful Mike has ever written and it’s one of the prettiest songs I ever made.
+Brian Wilson recalled with affection, “In my opinion, ‘The Warmth Of The Sun’ lyrics are probably the most beautiful Mike has ever written and it’s one of the prettiest songs I ever made.
 We dedicated it to President Kennedy and I tried to sing it sweetly, attempting to capture the sound of an angel.”

-The late-Dennis Wilson was often overwhelmed by the power of his brother’s musicality and genius while imparting pure emotion into sound: “We would be in the studio and Brian would play us a song that was so beautiful that we would start crying.
+The late Dennis Wilson was often overwhelmed by the power of his brother’s musical genius: “We would be in the studio, and Brian would play us a song so beautiful that we would start crying.
 It was like, ‘How could this be happening?’
 There wasn't one person in the group that could come close to Brian's talent.”

 Genesis Publications

 Coming on April 2nd is the long-awaited market edition of Genesis Publications book, The Beach Boys By The Beach Boys.
-Following the sold-out 2023 deluxe edition, the new run is now available for pre-order at www.thebeachboysbook.com and follows on from the sellout success of the handbound, limited edition, signed by all four members of the band -- which proved to be one of the fastest-selling editions in Genesis Publications’ history.
+Following the sold-out 2023 deluxe edition, the new run is now available for pre-order at www.thebeachboysbook.com.

-The Beach Boys By The Beach Boys is told through the words of Brian Wilson, Mike Love, Al Jardine, Dennis Wilson, Carl Wilson, and Bruce Johnston – marking the first time the band has collaborated in telling their collective story from their childhood through their years helping create the music business at large in the recording studios and touring the world.
-The Beach Boys By The Beach Boys is the ultimate chronicle of what life was like on the road to becoming “America’s Band.”
+The Beach Boys By The Beach Boys is told through the words of Brian Wilson, Mike Love, Al Jardine, Dennis Wilson, Carl Wilson, and Bruce Johnston—marking the first time the band has collaborated on their collective story.

 Genesis Publications

-Also contributing to the set are Beach Boys members David Marks, Blondie Chaplin, and Ricky Fataar – along with such high profile friends and fans as Bob Dylan, Pete Townshend, Lindsey Buckingham, Eric Clapton, Elvis Costello, Ray Davies, Jimmy Page, Carly Simon, Roger McGuinn, Graham Nash, David Lee Roth, Thom Yorke, and many more.
+Also contributing are David Marks, Blondie Chaplin, Ricky Fataar, and high-profile friends like Bob Dylan, Pete Townshend, Lindsey Buckingham, Eric Clapton, and many more.

 Genesis Publications

-These photographs are accompanied by ephemera from across the years, including tape boxes, tour posters and programs, handwritten notes and lyrics, newspaper clippings, trade advertisements, chord sheets, and studio documents -- all of which assist in illustrating The Beach Boys’ remarkable story.
+These photographs are accompanied by ephemera like tape boxes, tour posters, handwritten notes, and studio documents that illustrate The Beach Boys’ remarkable story.

 Genesis Publications

-Looking back on the unprecedented ride The Beach Boys signed on for while still in their teens, co-founder Al Jardine admitted: “We were just having fun and it developed into something else.
-It's funny.
-We were really an accident -- but a good accident.
-And our first record seemed to be enough for us.
-We sure didn't think we'd be recording into the next century.”
+Looking back on their unprecedented ride, co-founder Al Jardine admitted: “We were just having fun and it developed into something else.
+It’s funny.
+We were really an accident—but a good accident.”

 “The sky grows brighter every minute of the sunrise!”